silenterus/deepspeech-cleaner/README.md

-#### if you want to buld tri and binary (you need to install them otherwise the script wont find them)
+#### if you want to build tri and binary (you need to install them otherwise the script wont find them)
 ```
 git clone https://github.com/kpu/kenlm
 cd kenlm